 The benefits of using agricultural residues in construction are not limited to the reduction of negative environmental impacts.
 The use of such types of materials can improve the quality of living by improving the air quality in buildings, supporting the natural management of moisture levels or reducing allergic reactions.
 In addition, the valorisation of agricultural residues can contribute to the economic viability of agricultural production, which could improve the living conditions in rural areas 53.
+It should be noted that in SSA, the use of AW as construction materials has been a common practice.
+For example, in several rural communities, straw, reeds, and other plant fibres from crops like wheat, rice, and sugarcane have been used in construction.
+These materials are typically mixed with clay or mud to create natural, sustainable building materials for walls, roofing, or insulation.
+However, this practice declined with the introduction of more industrialized and modern construction materials like concrete, steel, and bricks.
+This shift occurred gradually during the 20th century, particularly as urbanization increased and more Western-style construction techniques were adopted.
+The decline of agricultural waste in SSA construction can be attributed to modernization, industrialization, and the cultural shift towards more durable and prestigious materials, the loss of traditional knowledge, among others.

-3.3.1 Utilization of agricultural waste as input material in the construction industry

-There are countless different types of agricultural wastes.
+Utilization of agricultural waste as input material in the construction industry There are countless different types of agricultural wastes.
 Further, their availability and potential to use as construction material varies.
 This section gives a short overview of common practices and opportunities to use specific agricultural waste as a building material.